-Andrew Lloyd Webber’s musical version of The Phantom of the Opera is the most successful piece of entertainment of all time, produced in any media, and its success is continuing all over the world.
+Andrew Lloyd Webber’s musical version of The Phantom of the Opera is one of the most successful pieces of entertainment of all time, produced in any media, and its success is continuing all over the world.

-- Played to over 130 million people in 29 countries in 150 cities around the world with an estimated gross of $5.6 billion worldwide.
-The box office revenues are higher than any film or stage play in history, including Titanic, ET, Star Wars and Avatar.
+- The box office revenues are higher than any film or stage play in history, including Titanic, ET, Star Wars and Avatar.

-- Played for more than 26 years and almost 11,000 performances at Her Majesty’s Theatre, London
+- Played for almost 30 years and over 12,000 performances at Her Majesty’s Theatre, London

-- Played in 13 different languages: English, French, German, Japanese, Danish, Polish, Swedish, Castilian, Hungarian, Dutch, Korean, Portuguese, Mexican Spanish
+- Played in 15 different languages: English, French, German, Japanese, Danish, Polish, Swedish, Castilian, Hungarian, Dutch, Korean, Portuguese, Mexican Spanish, Estonian and Russian